jdeluyck/kcoreorg-website/_posts/2006/2006-01-27-phptelemeter-1-00-released.md

   * Removed all useage of global();
   * Moved php module lists to the correct modules
   * Added publisher_html
-  * Added workaround for telemeter endpoint b0rkage &#8211; telemeter4tools lives again!
+  * Added workaround for telemeter endpoint b0rkage - telemeter4tools lives again!

 **0.23 (never released)**

-  * Since the telemeter4tools will automatically be &#8216;restored&#8217; once Telenet fixes their SOAP url it&#8217;s not an issue to delay this release.
+  * Since the telemeter4tools will automatically be 'restored' once Telenet fixes their SOAP url it's not an issue to delay this release.
   * Added support for systemwide phptelemeterrc file (in /etc/)
-  * Added &#8211;new-config parameter to make a dummy config file in the current directory.
+  * Added -new-config parameter to make a dummy config file in the current directory.

 **0.23-pre1**

-  * Fixed telemeter_web parser b0rkage because of changes to the telemeter webpage. telemeter4tools parser is still broken&#8230;
+  * Fixed telemeter_web parser b0rkage because of changes to the telemeter webpage. telemeter4tools parser is still broken...

 **0.22**